 - 1. Although their methodology paper says that can test power supplies under 115 V or 230 V, they usually test power supplies at 115 V, so numbers won’t be inflated by the use of a 230 V power grid.
 The exception is power supplies targeted to datacenters, that can only work at 230 V and thus this is the voltage they use to evalute this power supply class.

-- 2. To be certified power supplies must present a power factor (PF) of at least 0.90 (0.95 for the Platinum certification).
+- 2. To be certified power supplies must present a power factor (PF) of at least 0.90 (0.95 for the Platinum and Titanium certifications).
 Click here to understand what this is.
 We measure this in our tests.